Conservative activist Charlie Kirk assassinated at Utah university; shooter still at large

 The shooter, who Cox pledged would be held accountable in a state with the death penalty, wore dark clothing and fired from a building roof some distance away.

-Madison Lattin was watching only a few dozen feet from Kirk’s left when she said she heard the bullet hit Kirk.
+Madison Lattin was watching only a few dozen feet from Kirk’s left when she heard the bullet hit Kirk.

-She said she saw people drop to the ground in an eerie silence pierced immediately by cries.
-Lattin ran while others splashed through decorative pools to get away.
+Lattin said she saw people drop to the ground in an eerie silence pierced immediately by cries.
+She ran while others splashed through decorative pools to get away.
 Some fell and were trampled in the stampede.
 People lost their shoes, backpacks, folding chairs and water bottles in the frenzy.

-When Lattin later learned that Kirk had died, she said she wept, describing him as a role model who had showed her how to be determined and fight for the truth.
+When Lattin later learned that Kirk had died, she wept, she said, describing him as a role model who had showed her how to be determined and fight for the truth.

-Trump announced the death on social media and praised the 31-year-old Kirk who was co-founder and CEO of Turning Point as “Great, and even Legendary.”
+Trump announced Kirk's death on social media and praised the 31-year-old, who was co-founder and CEO of Turning Point, as “Great, and even Legendary.”
 Later Wednesday, he released a recorded video from the White House in which he called Kirk a “martyr for truth and freedom” and blamed the rhetoric of the “radical left” for the killing.

 Utah Valley University said the campus was immediately evacuated after the shooting, with officers escorting people to safety.
-It will be closed until Monday.
+The campus will be closed until Monday.

 Meanwhile, armed officers walked around the neighborhood bordering the campus, knocking on doors and asking for any information residents might have on the shooting.
 Helicopters buzzed overhead.